-- MRZ data Data provided by the optical character in the fixed dimensional area located in the passport page (identification page) of an ePassport. - Password key file A file storing the key, which is derived from MRZ data, used for encryption of nonce at the PACE procedure.

-PACE v2 security information

-Information used for PACE v2 such as cryptographic algorithms and domain parameters.
+MRZ data Data provided by the optical character in the fixed dimensional area located in the passport page (identification page) of an ePassport.
+Basic access key file A file storing the keys, which are derived from MRZ data, used for encryption and generation of Message Authentication Codes at the mutual authentication procedure of BAC.
+Password key file A file storing the key, which is derived from MRZ data, used for encryption of nonce at the PACE procedure.
+PACE v2 security informa tion Information used for PACE v2 such as cryptographic algorithms and domain parameters.